 Australian ABN holders based in Victoria that are looking to implement projects to recycle and divert paper, plastic, and glass products from Victorian landfills are encouraged to apply.

 Individuals and registered not-for-profits are ineligible for this grant.

 The RVIF Materials (Paper and Cardboard, Plastics and Glass) Grants will be allocated following a two stage competitive application process.

 To be eligible, applicants must submit a Stage 1 Expression of Interest demonstrating the need for funding, outcomes of the project, and ability to complete the project prior to March 2024.

 Expressions of interest must be submitted prior to the 3pm AEDT, 8 May 2020.

 If successful, applicants will be invited to Stage 2, which requires the submission of a comprehensive business case and further details regarding the project management, outcomes, and requirements.

 Funding is anticipated to commence from October 2020.

 Get in touch

 The Government Incentives team at ShineWing Australia can assist in the management, preparation, and submission of both Stage 1 and Stage 2 applications to Sustainability Victoria.
-Reach out to one of our experts below.
+Reach out to our expert below.